brianbegy/brianbegy/ourteam.md

 # Attendance
 ## Principles

-- In most cases, face to face is best.
 - We work a reasonable number of hours.
     - We occasionally work overtime during crunch periods.
     - But we understand that extended overtime...